-PowerPoint 2013 and PowerPoint 2016 are based on the HTML5 video playback infrastructure (instead of Flash Player) and are thus unaffected for the most part.
+PowerPoint 2013 and newer versions are based on the HTML5 video playback infrastructure (instead of Flash Player) and are thus unaffected for the most part.

-We are aware of the issue in PowerPoint 2010 and are investigating what we can do, but practically speaking, the most effective method of resolving this issue quickly is moving to a newer version of Office (2013 or 2016).
+We are aware of the issue in PowerPoint 2010 and are investigating what we can do, but practically speaking, the most effective method of resolving this issue quickly is moving to a newer version of Office.
 You can also use PowerPoint Online, which is free and can be used with a Microsoft account (Hotmail, outlook.com, live.com).
 PowerPoint Online allows for the insertion and playing of YouTube videos.

 If you'd like to always have the latest version of Office, you can become an Office 365 subscriber.
 Click to try or buy and to compare a subscription versus a one-time purchase.